rob-mission/rome/content/about/_index.en.md

 **Equipping new European pioneers**

-Since March 2021 I have been part of the ICP Europe team in Rotterdam.
+Since March 2021 I work together with ICP Europe in Rotterdam.
 Their mission is to train new churchplanters in Europe to start up new intercultural communities.
-My role is to stay in touch with the workers in Europe’s frontlines in order to know the needs and the obstacles they face day to day.
-My work is focused on their equipment through articles, podcasts, videos, training programs and international conferences.
+In the current project I provide equipment for the churchplanters by means of articles, podcasts, videos, training programs and international conferences.

 **Online evangelism in Italy**

 Although I left Italy in Winter 2021, this beautiful country remains close to my heart.
-I keep writing articles on the Christian faith for the evangelism [website](https://www.sentiero-cristiano.it/ "IRS") Sentiero Cristiano (Dutch foundation IRS).
+A current project I partner in, exists of writing articles on the Christian faith for the evangelism [website](https://www.sentiero-cristiano.it/ "IRS") Sentiero Cristiano (Dutch foundation IRS).
 Besides that, I connect with pastors all over Italy in order to learn more about their challenges and to find relevant projects for collaboration.

 **Pioneering at University Campus**